Google

 Nor epigram from a market trader,

-Which a friend would not repeat with a smile
+Which a friend

 In a circle of respectable people,

-Without any evil intent or plan,
+Without any evil plan or intent,

 One hundred times, with some adornment.